cookiegreg/hackathon-starter/prod-checklist.md

 - Add Facebook App/Pixel ID
 - Add Winston Logging, and replace console.log statements with Winston; have a process for monitoring errors to identify bugs or other issues after launch.
 - SEO and Social Media Improvements
-- Create a deployment pipeline with a pre-prod/integration test stage.
+- Create a deliveryment pipeline with a pre-prod/integration test stage.
 - (optional) Add email verification *Some experimental data has shown that bogus email addresses are not a significant problem in many cases*
 - (optional) Add a filter for [disposable-email-domains](https://www.npmjs.com/package/disposable-email-domains).  *Some experimental data has shown that use of disposable emails is typically rare, and in many cases it might not be worth to add this filter.*